ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching.md

 ## Creating and Working with Branches

-Firstly lets take stock of the current state of our repository:
+Firstly let's take stock of the current state of our repository:

 ```
 git graph
 ```